-- Full-time or part-time enrollment in a degree program - Enroll at Berkeley College Online® or an on-site campus - Employment with a CLP company and/or an immediate family member of a CLP employee.
+- Enroll at Berkeley College Online® or an on-site campus - Employment with a CLP company and/or an immediate family member of a CLP employee.
 CLP list is available here. - Must provide proof of employment with a CLP company

-• Must maintain full-time or part-time employment with a CLP company
+Must maintain full-time or part-time employment with a CLP company